Pythagoras © Galilea

 One of the great attractions on Samos is the cave where Pythagoras lived and worked as a philosopher, mathematician, astrologer, doctor and musician.
 Very little is actually known for sure about Pythagoras but legend has it that he used the caves as a refuge from the tyranny of Polycrates.
 We know his teachings were mystical as well as mathematical as he was the founder of an esoteric religious movement known as Pythagoreanism.
-Although some tenets of this religious and philosophical movement are known for the most part it too is somewhat shrouded in secrecy.
+Although some tenets of this religious and philosophical movement are known, for the most part it too is somewhat shrouded in secrecy.
 Most of the caves are now open to the public.
-The site is made up of two caves and two chapels, with 'holy water' dripping from their stalactites, and was used for prayer, teaching and residence.
+The site is made up of two caves and two chapels, with 'holy water' dripping from their stalactites, and was used for prayer and teaching as well as shelter.
 The cave is located on Mount Kerkis, an extinct volcano that forms the second-highest peak in the East Aegean, and although it is located near the base the climb may still be a bit difficult for some.
 The views from the cave are beautiful and there are some great photo opportunities.
 It is advisable to bring a bottle of water and sensible shoes for the rather steep walk.